psgrover2010/parry-blog/_drafts/moving-to-or-living-in-vienna-expat-to-do-list.md

 #### 10. Take a German course: learn the local language

 Learning a local language is always a plus point to interact with locals.
 Most of the people speak fluent English in this city however always prefer to speak in Deutsch (German).
 Don’t be surprised if someone says that they are not good in English while they can speak very well, I believe this is because everyone prefers local language.
 Viennese you’ll learn on the street, but first you need to learn yourself up for a German course.
 Doors open in this city when you learn your own and even if speaks in German with English words scattered.
-Here’s a few places to learn your German FREE:&nbsp;
+Here’s a few places to learn German FREE:&nbsp;

-Deutsch&nbsp;
+- [Open German course](/uploads/German Course.pdf) in Amerlinghaus, Stiftgasse 8, 1070 Vienna.&nbsp;

+- [loginsleben ](/uploads/German Course loginsleben.pdf)in Weiglgasse 19/4-6, 1150 Vienna.&nbsp;

 #### 11. Choose best network for mobile phones

 Mobile phone in Austria are called Handy.
-There are many providers and it would be difficult to choose the best however at the end we buy as per our needs.&nbsp;&nbsp;
+There are many providers and it would be difficult to choose the best however in the end we buy as per our needs.

 A1: previously known state-owned mobile provider.
 It’s offered the best coverage and good quality service.
-I also use the same however – if you have to call their agents, be prepared for a long wait on hold.&nbsp;&nbsp;
+I also use the same however – if you have to call their agents, be prepared for a long wait on hold. &nbsp;

 3: This is the Hutchinson company called Drei (number 3).
 This is the second-best network in Vienna and they are pursuing the multimedia approach and rates within the 3 networks are very cheap.
 Please check the details of your contract!&nbsp;&nbsp;